Materials Needed for Each Survival Kit:

 - Items to Decorate (Optional)

 - Stapler (If you use a zip-top sandwich bag) or Craft Glue (For any other Container)

-- Plastic Egg: To help you get birdies!
+- Stick of Gum: To help you get through a sticky situation.

 If You are Using a Container:Download and print out the container label below.
 This label lists and explains all of the items included in your survival kit.
 You can download either the JPG version or PDF version of this label template.
 Right click on your desired version here and then save it to your computer:

 For the best results, make sure your printer is set to print the actual size of the image (at 100% size).
 The label measures 5" x 5".
 You can adjust the size as needed, but you may lose some quality.
 Cut out the label and then you can attach it to the container using small dabs of glue spaced evenly around the edges of the paper.
-You may want to decorate or paint the container before you fill it and attach the label.
+You can also just place the label inside of your container with all of the survival kit items.

-If You are Using a Zip-Top Sandwich Bag:If you are using a plastic sandwich bag to hold your items, you will want to use one of my printable bag tags.
+If You are Using a Zip-Top Sandwich Bag:If you are using a plastic, zip-top sandwich bag to hold your survival kit items, you will want to use one of my printable bag tags.
 They are created to print out 7" x 7", which is the width of the sandwich bags I had in my kitchen.

 Download and print out either the JPG version or PDF version, preferably on card stock: